Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/_index.en.md

 At Ideas on Stage, we have been revolutionizing presentations since 2010.
 Discover our most popular training and coaching services, and inspiring keynotes and webinars, together with a full set of resources including the book, short videos, and our podcast about better presenting.

+{{% link-picture1-text2 link="/business-presentation-revolution/book/" title="Book" picture="thumbnail.jpg" %}}Business Presentation Revolution, written by our co-founder and Chief Inspiration Officer Phil Waknell, will change the way you think about presentations.
+Find out more about this ground-breaking book.{{% /link-picture1-text2 %}}

 {{% link-picture1-text2 link="/presentations-training/the-business-presentation-revolution/" title="Training" picture="/presentations-training/the-business-presentation-revolution/thumbnail.jpg" %}}Our flagship presentation training course, delivered in person or online.{{% /link-picture1-text2 %}}

 {{% link-picture1-text2 link="/public-speaking-coaching/" title="Coaching" picture="/public-speaking-coaching/wikistage-wbg-2015.jpg" %}}Individual speaker coaching to help you revolutionize the way you present, with our experienced presentation coaching specialists.{{% /link-picture1-text2 %}}